-- 2) Secondly, once the status of the beneficiary of the Directive is satisfactorily established, the national authorities may refuse the visa application: - a. on the grounds that the visa applicant is a genuine, present and sufficiently serious threat to public policy, public security or public health; or - b. in the event of abuse or fraud.
+- (b) Secondly, once the status of the beneficiary of Directive 2004/38/EC or the fact of falling under the EU-UK Withdrawal Agreement is satisfactorily established, the consulates and national authorities may refuse the visa application: - i. on the grounds that the visa applicant is a genuine, present and sufficiently serious threat to public policy, public security or public health; or - ii. in the event of abuse or fraud.

-In the cases mentioned in paragraph 2), the burden of proof lies with the national authorities as they must be able to present evidence to support their claim that the visa applicant (who has presented sufficient evidence to attest that he meets the criteria in the Directive) should nevertheless not be issued with an entry visa.
+In the cases mentioned in paragraph (b), the burden of proof lies with the national authorities, as they must be able to present evidence to support their claim that the visa applicant (who has presented sufficient evidence to attest that he/she meets the criteria in Directive 2004/38/EC) should nevertheless not be issued with an entry visa.

-The authorities must be able to build a convincing case while respecting all the safeguards of the Directive.
+The authorities must be able to build a convincing case while respecting all the safeguards of Directive 2004/38/EC, which apply also under the EU-UK Withdrawal Agreement.
 The decision refusing the visa application on grounds of public policy, public security or public health or on grounds of abuse or fraud must be notified in writing, fully justified (e.g. by listing all legal and material aspects taken into account when concluding that a marriage is a marriage of convenience or that a presented birth certificate is fake).